FortechRomania/js-team-showcase/showcase/testing/testing-javascript.md

 A great overview of testing and testing tools can be found [here](https://medium.com/welldone-software/an-overview-of-javascript-testing-in-2018-f68950900bc3).

+[Here](https://www.sitepoint.com/sinon-tutorial-javascript-testing-mocks-spies-stubs/)'s a brief explanation about spies vs. stubs vs. mocks.
+In a nutshell, use:
+* Spies - if you simply want to watch and verify somethings happens in your test case.
+* Stubs - if you simply want to specify how something will work to help your test case.
+* Mocks - if you want to both of the above on a single dependency in your test case.

 # Tests tools

 There are a couple of tools that facilitate tests writing.
 These can be grouped in categories as follows.